SabbyGallery/SabbyGallery.github.io/src/events/2025/08-impromptu-cyoa.md

 🩸 Shrouded Isle: Each player takes on the role of a family or individual to advocate for why their family should be spared from the cult's altar.

-🧛‍ Monster Con: Only 4 Players Max, multiplayer comedy romance VN where players take on the role of a monster experiencing a whirlwind convention romance.
+🧛‍ [Monster Con](https://store.steampowered.com/app/2869860/Monster_Prom_4_Monster_Con/): 4 Players Max.
+Multiplayer comedy romance VN where players take on the role of a monster experiencing a whirlwind convention romance.

 🙊 [Telling Lies](https://store.steampowered.com/app/762830/Telling_Lies/): A FMV mystery game where we vote on what threads we pursue in the ongoing mystery of what actually happened to a small group of eco warriors.